Multi-field Cuscuton Cosmology: Cosmological Perturbations

 where $V_{NT}=N^{a}T^{b}V_{;ab}$, $V_{NN}=N^{a}N^{b}V_{;ab}$, and $V_{TT}=T^{a}T^{b}V_{;ab}$.
 Since we assume a 2D field space here, the Riemann tensor can be written in the terms of the Ricci scalar $\mathbb{R}$ as

-According to the quadratic action (\ref{Qadraticspa}), it is obvious that $u_{N}$, \textit{i.e.} the perturbation mode perpendicular to background trajectory is excited while the perturbation mode tangential to background trajectory, $u_{T}$, does not propagate.
-Particularly, the entropy mode propagates with the speed of unity, although the sound speed for the adiabatic mode is zero.
-Furthermore, whether the entropy perturbation is free from the gradient as well as ghost instabilities depends on the signature of the metric, \textit{i.e.} $sgn(\pm 1)$.
+According to the quadratic action (\ref{Qadraticspa}), it is obvious that $u_{N}$, \textit{i.e}. the perturbation mode perpendicular to background trajectory is excited while the perturbation mode tangential to background trajectory, $u_{T}$, does not propagate.
+Particularly, the entropy mode propagates with a non-zero sound speed, although the sound speed for the adiabatic mode is zero.
+Furthermore, whether the entropy perturbation is free from the gradient as well as ghost instabilities depends on the signature of the metric, \textit{i.e}. $sgn(\pm 1)$.
 The similar result has been reported for the multi-field Mimetic gravity \cite{Mansoori:2021fjd}.
 Since at the bounce scenario

 in the case of the field space with an Lorntzian signature ($sgn(-1)=-1$), the entropy mode is healthy, whereas in the case of the Euclidean manifold with $sgn(+1)=1$, the entropy perturbation is pathological.
 Therefore, we find that the Cuscuton bounce does not suffer from any ghost instabilities and the scalar perturbations remain stable throughout the bounce phase.
-In next section, we confirm this finding in the comoving gauge as well.
+In the next section, we confirm this finding in the comoving gauge as well.